dankahle/comp-dkModal/README.md

 ## Use
 #### Code
-firing it up from a controller with an options object, and handling the jquery and scope broadcast events
+firing it up from a controller with an options object, and handling the jquery and scope broadcast events for ok button
 ```js
 dkModal({
 	selector: '.orderCompleteModal',